Dracula's Haunts and Best of Bucharest

 5:30pm Re-board the ship in Constanta

 Expected Weather: Summer in Romania is typically hot and sunny, although you can expect cool evenings in the mountains.
+At Sinaia Resort it will be cooler, from14°-16° C (57-60 °).
 The average high temperature in Bucharest in July and August is 29° Celsius (84.2 °Fahrenheit).
 Please pack accordingly.

 Restrooms are available in the restaurants, hotel, Bran Castle and the Parliament Palace.